Achievable logoAchievable logo

 The requirement for a person (typically a professional) to hold another person’s interest above its own in all matters

-With a lack of fiduciary duty in most circumstances, broker-dealers and agents can advertise their transaction-related services and execute trades without discussing all material facts.
-Additionally, the state administrator is less likely to enforce suitability standards* on these registered persons.
-If an investor purchases a security on an unsolicited basis that’s too aggressive for them, broker-dealers and agents are typically not held liable.
-However, fiduciary duties come into play if a recommendation is made.
+In practice, this means broker-dealers and agents can advertise transaction-related services and execute unsolicited trades without discussing every material fact.
+The state administrator is also less likely to enforce suitability standards* against these registered persons in unsolicited situations.
+If an investor buys a security on an unsolicited basis and it turns out to be too aggressive, broker-dealers and agents are typically not held liable.

 *Suitability standards relate to pursuing punitive actions against registered persons for making unsuitable recommendations.